Lildonk/EASY-SAPS-SANS/README.md

 # EASY-SAPS-SANS
-A tool for performing computerized adaptive test for SAPS/SANS rating scales for schizophrenia
+A tool for performing computerized adaptive tests for SAPS/SANS rating scales for schizophrenia